06j-av/archlinux-installScript-LVM/README.md

 # Arch Linux Installation Script with LVM Setup

+## IMPORTANT
+This has been deprecated (or whatever you call it) in favor of a better Terminal User Interface [variant](https://github.com/06j-av/ArchLinux-lvm_tui) of this script.

 This script automates the installation process of Arch Linux with Logical Volume Management (LVM).
 It is designed to make the installation steps more simpler for incoming Arch Linux users.

 ## Some stuff you need to know